TrueBlocks/trueblocks-docs/content/blog/medium-posts/028-TrueBlarks.md

 ---
-title: QuickBlarks
+title: TrueBlarks
 lead: Ethereum data on crack
 date: '2019-01-21T22:18:40.107Z'
 draft: false
 categories: []
 keywords: []
-slug: /@tjayrush/quickblarks-62aa90169ff0
 ---

 I wanted to share with you (through a series of charts) what happens when one releases a world-class data scientist such as [Ed Mazurek](https://medium.com/u/d272dbeef59a) on fresh-baked Ethereum difficulty data.

-You get QuickBlarks (that’s a [portmanteau](https://www.google.com/search?q=define+portmanteau&rlz=1C5CHFA_enUS740US740&oq=define+portman&aqs=chrome.0.0j69i57j0l4.4375j1j7&sourceid=chrome&ie=UTF-8) of “QuickBlocks” and “R” in case you were wondering).
+You get TrueBlarks (that’s a [portmanteau](https://www.google.com/search?q=define+portmanteau&rlz=1C5CHFA_enUS740US740&oq=define+portman&aqs=chrome.0.0j69i57j0l4.4375j1j7&sourceid=chrome&ie=UTF-8) of “TrueBlocks” and “R” in case you were wondering).
 If you don’t know about “R” and [R Studio](https://www.rstudio.com/), you should.
 It’s amazing.

 With little to no explanation, I am going to copy and paste the “R” code right next to the chart used to create it.
 Ask Ed what the code means.